Storytelling: Learning

-Storytelling in indigenous cultures
+In indigenous cultures

 For indigenous cultures of the Americas, storytelling is used as an oral form of language associated with practices and values essential to developing one's identity.
 This is because everyone in the community can add their own touch and perspective to the narrative collaboratively – both individual and culturally shared perspectives have a place in the co-creation of the story.
 Oral storytelling in indigenous communities differs from other forms of stories because they are told not only for entertainment, but for teaching values.
 For example, the Sto:lo community in Canada focuses on reinforcing children's identity by telling stories about the land to explain their roles.

 Furthermore, Storytelling is a way to teach younger members of indigenous communities about their culture and their identities.
 In Donna Eder's study, Navajos were interviewed about storytelling practices that they have had in the past and what changes they want to see in the future.
 They notice that storytelling makes an impact on the lives of the children of the Navajos.
 According to some of the Navajos that were interviewed, storytelling is one of many main practices that teaches children the important principles to live a good life.
 In indigenous communities, stories are a way to pass knowledge on from generation to generation.

 For some indigenous people, experience has no separation between the physical world and the spiritual world.
 Thus, some indigenous people communicate to their children through ritual, storytelling, or dialogue.
 Community values, learned through storytelling, help to guide future generations and aid in identity formation.